bas-suckling/wave-analysis/README.md

 TO DO LIST :

-- Fix map issue related to total number of segments not updating with new data.
+- Fix map issue related to total number of segments not updating with new data. -> not started

-- redux / context provider
+- redux / context provider https://blog.logrocket.com/use-hooks-and-context-not-react-and-redux/ -> not started

-- timeline component
+- timeline component -> partially done, needs styling

-- postgres database
+- postgres database -> started postgres setup
     - knex or sequelize
     - postGIS

-- authentication with passport.js
+- authentication with passport.js -> not started

-- optimise front end for mobile / tablet
+- optimise front end for mobile / tablet -> not started

-- test suite
+- test suite -> not started

-- file uploader
+- file uploader -> not started

-- integration with Garmin or Strava
+- integration with Garmin or Strava -> not started

 ### Usage
 Clone repo to your local machine